vv4lheim/Master-Secom/README.md

-This report, titled explores the vulnerabilities of IoT devices through SDR techniques.
+This report explores the vulnerabilities of IoT devices through SDR techniques.
 Conducted at Sorbonne University, the project addresses the inherent risks of radio communications, where signals propagate in open space, making them susceptible to interception and jamming.

 The study utilizes a Raspberry Pi platform equipped with RTL-SDR and PlutoSDR hardware to analyze devices operating on various frequencies.
 Key experiments include:
 * Replay Attacks: Intercepting and re-emitting fixed codes to control smart plugs and roller shutters using tools like 433Utils and URH.